 Constipation is more than just an occasional inconvenience; it is deeply connected to the nervous system and can be significantly influenced by factors like diet, hydration, physical activity, stress, and medication.
 Effective management involves a holistic approach that addresses these underlying factors to improve motility and overall digestive health.
 Working together can provide valuable guidance on dietary and lifestyle changes that promote regular bowel movements without relying on laxatives.
 Remember, you don’t need to resolve constipation before seeking help.
 By tackling the root causes together, we can improve your gut health and overall well-being, ensuring that your digestive system functions as it should, particularly in managing conditions like histamine intolerance or food sensitivity.

-Stuck dealing with confusing sometimes random symptoms and can’t seem to figure out why?
+Stuck dealing with confusing, frustrating and chronic symptoms and can’t seem to figure out why?

 Join BrainFood and learn how to simply use the latest Neuroscience to help your body heal itself.